emilyalice2708/makers-progress/week-3.md

 ## Thursday:
 - Goal: Debug a web application.
 - Plan: Take part in the debugging workshop.
-- Evidence: Completed challenge and then compared by thought process to the coach's explanations.
+- Evidence: Completed challenge and then compared my thought process to the coach's explanations.

 ## Friday:
-- Goal:
+- Goal: Cement basic understanding of MVC and Sinatra.
-- Plan:
+- Plan: Create a small web app project in the morning and pair for Battle project in the afternoon.
-- Evidence:
+- Evidence: Created a functioning Macronutrients calculator from scratch and completed Battle project, discussed logic of each project with pair partner in afternoon.